AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 }
 ```

-In this example, we're calling `TimeOfDayChangedHandler` every second with alternating boolean flag.
 Here's the result:

 ![gif of changing themes](/blogData/xaml-cheat-sheet/changing-theme.gif)

+So far so good.
+This is the first time I was able to change anything on the screen!
 Now we need to overwrite the light theme such that it looks like the dark theme.
 Notice that this will force users of your app to use the dark theme, despite their personalized system settings.
 This will also force you to stick to one theme, as the other one will be sacrificed for the effect.

 1. Go to `C:\Program Files (x86)\Windows Kits\10\DesignTime\CommonConfiguration\Neutral\UAP\10.0.10586.0\Generic\themeresources.xaml`
 2. Copy it into a new dictionary in your solution: `Themes/LightOverride.xaml`